Updated: Nov 28, 2022

 The type of interaction you have with both parents and how much time you spend with them.

-The use of illicit controlled drugs on a regular basis, the abuse of alcohol on a regular basis, or the abuse of prescription controlled substances on a regular basis by either parent.
+The use of illicit controlled drugs regularly, the abuse of alcohol regularly, or the abuse of prescription controlled substances regularly by either parent.

 The court may first request independent corroboration, such as written reports from law enforcement authorities, courts, probation departments, social care agencies, medical facilities, recovery facilities, or other governmental agencies or nonprofit organizations that provide drug and alcohol addiction services, before addressing these charges.